HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configdomino145oidc.md

     !!! tip

-        - For **Audience(s)**, you can set the value to any value as long as you use the same value later when configuring Domino REST API.
+        - For **Audience(s)**, you can set the value to any value as long as you use the same value later when configuring Domino REST API as shown in the example configuration below.
         - For **Scope(s)**, `$DATA` is useful for the Domino REST API as it allows you to access everything you have access rights to.
 You can also narrow it down to give per-app access.
-        - For **Redirect URI(s)**, you can set them to your actual login destination.
+        - For **Redirect URI(s)**, you can set them to your actual login flow destination.

 4. Configure a trusted OIDC provider.